pncoelho/azure-development-box/README.md

 - ***Optional but recomended:***  [pre-commit](https://pre-commit.com/)
 - ***Optional but recomended:***  [Commitizen](https://commitizen-tools.github.io/commitizen/)

+### Branching Strategy

+The selected branching strategy for this project is Trunk Based Development.
+If you are not familiar with it, please have a look at the [following link](https://trunkbaseddevelopment.com/).

+As a quick summary, if you have something to add you, the workflow is as follows:
+1. Create a new **short lived** *feature branch*
+2. **Add your changes to that branch**
+3. When you've implemented what you wanted, **create a PR to merge** your features to `main`
+4. When the PR is created, the **CI pipeline will run and check if everything is OK** with your code
+5. If the CI pipeline run is valid, **reviewers will approve the PR**
+6. With the PR approved, one of the **maintainers will merge the PR**
+7. With the **PR merged**, your **code is now added** to our `main` stable branch (or *trunk branch*)
+8. At this point, your part is done, but behind the scenes **pipelines will take care of creating a release** with the changes you just added

+### Branch Protection

+To ensure we employ TBD correctly and the `main` branch always has a releasable version of our code, we employ the following GitHub branch protections that:
+- Require a pull request before merging
+- Pull requests require a minimum of 1 approval and no changes requested before they can be merged.
+- When new commits are pushed, dismiss stale pull request approvals
+- Require review from Code Owners

+### Branch Naming Convention

+Other than `main`, the *feature branches* will need to follow this naming convention, which follows a similar structure to what is presented [in this article](https://dev.to/varbsan/a-simplified-convention-for-naming-branches-and-commits-in-git-il4).

+The structure is as follows: `type/reference/summary`

+The logic is:
+- `type`: refers to the the same types as the ones used in our [commit structure definition](#commit-structure)
+  - *build*: Changes that affect the build system or external dependencies (example scopes: gulp, broccoli, npm)
+  - *ci*: Changes to our CI configuration files and scripts (example scopes: Travis, Circle, BrowserStack, SauceLabs)
+  - *docs*: Documentation only changes
+  - *feat*: A new feature
+  - *fix*: A bug fix
+  - *perf*: A code change that improves performance
+  - *refactor*: A code change that neither fixes a bug nor adds a feature
+  - *style*: Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc)
+  - *test*: Adding missing tests or correcting existing tests
+- `reference`: Points to a GitHub issue
+  - Should look like `issue-##`
+  - If there is no issue, just use `no-ref`
+- `summary`: is a brief description of the purpose of this branch

+The **only exception to this rule** is the `bump-release-branch` that is used to create a Release PR, that serves for approving the creation of a new release whenever code is added to `main`.
+You can find more info on this on the [Bumping Project Version](#bumping-project-version) and the [Release Process](#release-process) section.

 ### Commit Structure

 To keep things simple, all commits in this repo will follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) standard, basing the available *commit types* on the [Angular convention](https://github.com/angular/angular/blob/22b96b9/CONTRIBUTING.md#-commit-message-guidelines).